DWI Attorney MD

 Professionals will know all about DWI laws and what applies to your case.
 They will know exactly how to fight the charges against you and will have experience in the courtroom and with similar cases in the past.

-Your DWI attorney MD from The Law Firm of Frederick J. Brynn, P.C will also be able to explain what evidence has been collected against you, if there was a breathalyzer involved, whether or not it had been calibrated properly.
+Your DWI attorney will also be able to explain what evidence has been collected against you, if there was a breathalyzer involved, and whether or not it had been calibrated properly.
 These are all important things that an experienced lawyer should be able to do for you.

 Having an attorney is also beneficial because they can speak on your behalf in court with the prosecutor, this means that much less stress is placed on you.
 This can be especially helpful for those who have never before been charged with a crime or who have never before seen the inside of a courtroom.

-A good DWI attorney MD from The Law Firm of Frederick J. Brynn, P.C can also help persuade the judge that you deserve leniency in your sentence.
+A good attorney can also help persuade the judge that you deserve leniency in your sentence.
 They know how to make arguments based on your personal situation which can lead to better outcomes in court such as community service instead of jail time.

 They Have Great Relationships